XRPLF/XRPL-Standards/XLS-20/README.md

 This composite field uniquely identifiers a token; it contains:
 * a set of 16 bits that identify flags or settings specific to the NFT
-* 16 bits that encode the transfer fee associated with this token *if any
+* 16 bits that encode the transfer fee associated with this token, if any
 * the 160-bit account identifier of the issuer
 * a 32-bit issuer-specified [taxon](https://www.merriam-webster.com/dictionary/taxon)
 * an automatically generated monotonically increasing 32-bit sequence number.